borntofrappe/borntofrappe/README.md

 Create the `woff` and `woff2` file formats with [fontsquirrel's generator](https://www.fontsquirrel.com/tools/webfont-generator).

-The generator is modify to:
+The generator is modified to:

 - keep existing true type hinting